PerfectlySoft/PerfectDocs/guide/webSockets.md

 A WebSocket service handler must implement the `WebSocketSessionHandler` protocol.

-This protocol requires the function `handleSession(request: WebRequest, socket: WebSocket)`.
+This protocol requires the function `handleSession(request: HTTPRequest, socket: WebSocket)`.
 This function will be called once the WebSocket connection has been established, at which point it is safe to begin reading and writing messages.

-The initial `WebRequest` object which instigated the session is provided for reference.
+The initial `HTTPRequest` object which instigated the session is provided for reference.

 Messages are transmitted through the provided WebSocket object.